 Unlike pleural mesothelioma, peritoneal, pericardial, and testicular mesotheliomas do not currently have a universally accepted staging system.
 This is because there are not enough cases each year to develop and validate a formal staging system.
 Without a large sample of patients, it becomes increasingly difficult to develop and validate both staging systems and treatment options.

-If the disease is not confined to the abdomen, chemotherapy, radiation to specific sites of metastases, or both may be administered.
+If the mesothelioma tumors are confined to the abdomen, surgical removal is often attempted with the possibility of delivering heated chemotherapy directly into the abdomen during the surgery in a procedure called HIPEC (hyperthermic intraperitoneal chemotherapy).
+If the disease is not confined to the abdomen, chemotherapy or radiation therapy to specific sites of metastases may be administered.
 Prognosis for peritoneal mesothelioma is generally poor.
-Patients who are able to undergo surgical removal and HIPEC have a greater prognosis with median survival around three years.
+Patients who are able to undergo surgical removal and HIPEC have a better prognosis, with more than 50% of patients surviving 5 years or more.

-Pericardial mesothelioma is rarer than even peritoneal mesothelioma, and therefore has very limited information available regarding staging and very limited treatment options.
-The size of the tumor on the pericardium, or sac surrounding the heart, often determines the type of treatment that is carried out.
+Pericardial mesothelioma is rarer than even peritoneal mesothelioma, and therefore has very limited information available regarding staging, as well as very limited treatment options.
+Pericardial mesothelioma stages are typically determined by more general cancer staging characteristics.
+The size of the tumor on the pericardium, or sac surrounding the heart, often determines the treatment available.

 Surgery involving the pericardium carries significant risk.
 Smaller tumors may be appropriate for surgical removal, whereas larger tumors often cannot be safely removed.
-Treatment options outside of surgical removal are limited and prognosis for pericardial mesothelioma is universally poor with many patients surviving between six and ten months from diagnosis.
+With so few cases, researchers are unclear of the best treatment options outside of surgery.
+As such, prognosis for pericardial mesothelioma is universally poor, with many patients surviving between six and ten months from diagnosis.

-Testicular mesothelioma is also a very rare type of mesothelioma.
-Staging is often determined by whether the disease is localized to one site of the testis, or has spread outside of the area of the primary disease site.
+Testicular mesothelioma is the most rare form of mesothelioma, accounting for only about 1% of all cases.
+Because of its rarity, doctors typically determine staging by whether the mesothelioma cells are localized to one site of the testis or have spread outside of the area of the primary disease site.
 Surgical removal of tumors that are confined to the abdomen or are limited to nearby lymph nodes provides the best opportunity for survival.
 Prognosis for testicular mesothelioma is around two years.

 Developing a Treatment Plan After Staging